I Analyzed Every Gong Hit on TBPN and Here is What I Found

 Conclusion.

 What started with a simple question about the size gong became a project that turned long weekends into a dataset and intriguing results.
-The correlation between funding and loudness is there, with an R² of about 0.19, even if it is messy.
-Factors like microphone placement, room reverb, and how loudness is defined complicate the picture.
+A correlation between funding and loudness is somewhat present, with an R² of about 0.19, even if it is messy.
+Factors such as microphone placement, room reverb, and how loudness is defined complicate the picture.
 The point, though, is that data can describe patterns but not capture the performance at the heart of TBPN.
 Loudness and funding rounds are measurable, but the human experience of Jordi rupturing your eardrums is something computers will never understand.

 Beyond Fundraising, All 235 Gong Hits.